 She quit and went to culinary school, but the financial burden of attending forced her to stop.
 While many others might have given up, Ashley decided to teach herself.
 She’d come home after working her two full-time jobs and watch YouTube videos, falling asleep with cookbooks in her hands.
 “I wanted to prove to myself that I wasn’t a F-up or a failure and just do it.
 So I did it.”

 Now, the business owner, cake artist, TODAY Show food stylist and brand new mom of one has created cakes for brands and celebrity clients like Justin Timberlake, Nickelodeon, Harrods, Billy Joel, Fendi, BuzzFeed, Martha Stewart and Padma Lakshmi, to name a few.
-Here, she shares how she overcame her fear of failure, why she chooses HoneyBook to manage her custom cake business and what it’s like working at the TODAY Show.
+Here, she shares how she overcame her fear of failure, why she chooses HoneyBook, a client management software for small businesses, to manage her custom cake business and what it’s like working at the TODAY Show.

 Please tell us a little bit about yourself.

 Hi!
 My name’s Ashley Holt and I live in Brooklyn, New York.
 I have a custom cake shop called Sugar Monster and we create the coolest cakes for the coolest clients.
 I also work as the Lead Food Stylist at the TODAY Show.
 I’ve been in the food industry for 10 years and in the television industry for five years.
 I’m also a brand new mom to my baby girl Chloe!

 In your role on the TODAY Show, you work as the lead food stylist.
 What does that mean?